 A T-Shaped Marketer provides the vision and knowledge to an organisation in understanding a number of different digital channels during the integration for the organisation to make the right decisions.

-- 2. Know your audience – According to Decibel Insight - 15% of website owners base decisions on gut feeling rather than analytics – the role of analytics is becoming ever more important within digital organisations to base decisions on influencing strategy. therefore acquiring a wide skill-set embracing digital tactics will become ever more important to organisations
+- 2. Know your audience - According to Decibel Insight - 15% of website owners base decisions on gut feeling rather than analytics - the role of analytics is becoming ever more important within digital organizations to base decisions on influencing strategy. therefore acquiring a wide skill-set embracing digital tactics will become ever more important to organizations

-- 3. Technical/Marketing – No longer should there be a silo of the technical and marketing departments within an organisation.
-The importance of technical how to implement changes to a website/mobile that embraces the need to interact with your customer and assist in a search strategy should be intertwined within each other’s objectives.Likewise, it’s incorrect to think a Digital Marketer does not need to understand the technical know-how of how to create an html page – it’s essential in the world of digital
+- 3. Technical/Marketing - No longer should there be a silo of the technical and marketing departments within an organization.
+The importance of technical how to implement changes to a website/mobile that embraces the need to interact with your customer and assist in a search strategy should be intertwined with each other's objectives.Likewise, it's incorrect to think a Digital Marketer does not need to understand the technical know-how of how to create an HTML page - it's essential in the world of digital

 - 4. Digital knowledge - One of the key attributes of a T-Shaped Marketer is the wealth and breadth of knowledge across the digital tactics - it also provides an element of creativity in bringing this skill set to a siloed team within an organisation e.g. Bringing search marketing knowledge to your team of developers or analytics insights within your sector to share this knowledge to Directors of an organisation.

-- 5. Think and act like a start-up – You need to put yourself in the mindset that it’s a never-ending learning journey in keeping yourself up to date with the latest digital trends and tactics that can be used within the context of your organisation or industry sector.
-Remember there is nothing wrong in being a jack of all trades as this brilliant article explains on How to Be a Jack of All Trades , especially in the digital world.
+- 5. Think and act like a start-up - You need to put yourself in the mindset that it's a never-ending learning journey in keeping yourself up to date with the latest digital trends and tactics that can be used within the context of your organization or industry sector.
+Remember there is nothing wrong with being a jack of all trades as this brilliant article explains on How to Be a Jack of All Trades explains, especially in the digital world.